 I agree I’m liable, but I disagree with the cost – what can I do?

 Once we’ve reached agreement on liability, your Case Handler will liaise with your landlord on the most appropriate way to deal with the dilapidations noted and you will be sent the proposed cost(s).
 Costs are calculated in one of two ways:

 The Deposit Protection Service states that "where an item has had its value reduced or its lifespan shortened, for example by damage, a landlord may claim compensation", rather than the cost of a brand-new replacement.

-The Tenant Deposit Scheme goes on to say that, where compensation has been claimed, "it is the landlord's choice as to whether they use any awarded money to fix/replace the item”.
-They continue: "a tenant may complain that they were charged for redecoration, or the replacement of something (carpet, or curtains for example) yet when they revisited the property with new tenants there, they realised the landlord had not replaced the item they were charged for!
-Despite tenants perhaps feeling this is unfair, it is the landlord's choice as to whether they use any awarded money to fix/replace the item."
+The Contract-holder Deposit Scheme goes on to say that, where compensation has been claimed, "it is the landlord's choice as to whether they use any awarded money to fix/replace the item”.
+They continue: "a contract-holder may complain that they were charged for redecoration, or the replacement of something (carpet, or curtains for example) yet when they revisited the property with new contract-holders there, they realised the landlord had not replaced the item they were charged for!
+Despite contract-holders perhaps feeling this is unfair, it is the landlord's choice as to whether they use any awarded money to fix/replace the item."

 We’ll always try and adopt compensation over repair/replacement because of the reasons stated above.